 The joints and muscles in our lower body absorb a lot of force and weight to help us move around.
 So they have to work together as a team to do the job.
-When one member of the team doesn’t do its job right, it affects the role other members of the team play and “throws off” our biomechanics, which in turn affects our gait.
-This can cause a domino effect leading to a variety of foot issues and pain.
+When one member of the team doesn’t do its job right, it affects the whole team.
+It then “throws off” our biomechanics, which in turn affects our gait and causes a domino effect throughout our body.

 Click here to learn more about how our gait and biomechanics affect our feet.

 Biomechanics factor in some way into just about every foot condition.
 Therefore, if you are having recurring foot issues or pain, a video gait analysis may be beneficial to you.

 Foot issues treated by our clinic that may be caused, contributed to, or result in biomechanical abnormalities (and would therefore benefit from a video gait assessment), include:

 Video Gait Analysis is conducted at the chiropodist’s discretion as part of the biomechanical examination performed during Foot Assessments at our clinic (see Foot Assessment for more information).
 Please Note: Video Gait Analysis is not always performed during foot assessments.

 To book an appointment for a Foot Assessment, use our online booking form or contact us at 416-769-3338.
 When booking your appointment, please specify that you want a Video Gait Analysis so that our office can make the appropriate arrangements (otherwise, Video Gait Analysis may not be performed).